Have you ever had an Investment with Providence Capital?

 - Customers may not have been put into the right risk factor by Providence Capital that was comfortable for them.

-- Providence Capital may not have made their consumers were not informed that it takes a minimum of 5 years to see a noticeable return.
+- Providence Capital may not have made their customers were not informed that it takes a minimum of 5 years to see a noticeable return.

 - Providence Capital did not make their consumers aware that if they drew an income from their Investment it would put their initial money that they invested at risk.